Table of Contents

 Wireless Penetration Testing

 This type of penetration test evaluates the security of an organization’s wireless networks, including WiFi and Bluetooth connections.
 Testers look for weak encryption, unauthorized access points, and other vulnerabilities that could allow attackers to gain unauthorized access to the network.

 Social engineering pen tests mimic techniques used by attackers to exploit human error rather than software flaws, such as phishing, impersonation, pretexting, and baiting scams aimed at deceiving employees into divulging sensitive information or performing actions that compromise security.

 Physical Penetration Testing

-This method assesses the effectiveness of physical barriers, such as locks or biometric systems, in preventing unauthorised access to critical assets.
-Testers attempt to gain unauthorised physical access to buildings, server rooms, and other sensitive areas to evaluate the effectiveness of physical security measures.
+This method assesses the effectiveness of physical barriers, such as locks or biometric systems, in preventing unauthorized access to critical assets.
+Testers attempt to gain unauthorized physical access to buildings, server rooms, and other sensitive areas to evaluate the effectiveness of physical security measures.

 Mobile App Penetration Testing

 Mobile application pen testing evaluates the security of mobile apps running on various platforms (iOS, Android, etc.).
 Testers examine the app’s code and configurations to pinpoint vulnerabilities that could lead to unauthorized access or data leaks.